leolimasa/unix-dev-env/README.md

 * language server protocol
 * code review helpers
 * pretty colors
+* trasparent theme for vim / tmux suitable to have a background on console
 * custom key mappings

 Tested on OSX and Ubuntu/Mint.

 ## Installation

+Download repo, set the features you want to enable, and run installation:

 ```
 git clone https://github.com/leolimasa/unix-dev-env
+echo "UDE_FEATURES=fzf,python,typescript,transparent_theme" >> ~/.bash_profile
+source ~/.bash_profile
 unix-dev-env/install.sh
 ```

+If UDE_FEATURES is not defined, it will install everything by default.

 ## Basic Usage